 Irish language fees subvention/support

 - DCU may award subvention of up to 50% of fees for applicants studying Irish, based on the quality of MTS applications received.
 Successful candidates will be notified in August.
+Applicants who intend to study Irish in both semesters should notify the Programme Chair when submitting their application.

 - Under the Higher Education Authority /Department of Arts, Heritage and the Gaeltacht Irish Advanced Skills Initiative, all postgraduate candidates wishing to study Irish translation at designated centres around the country are now required to sit the TEG B2 exam before being accepted onto programmes.
 Deadlines and exam dates for the TEG B2 test are available from http://www.teg.ie/english.167.html